mariuskausas/saxs-tools/README.md

-# small-angle-xray-scattering
+# saxs-tools
-A collection of scripts to analyse solution scattering data
+A collection of scripts to analyse solution scattering data.